 To quote the conference directly, “Research [is] a tool that strengthens all of your brains.”
 When timelines are tight, research is something that doesn’t always get the time and effort it deserves.

 A simple way to keep research at the forefront of strategy is to do a quick assessment of what types would be useful for a project.
 Is this something that needs primary research, or is secondary research readily available?
 How can qualitative and quantitative data each help with insight and ideas?

 A good process needs parameters to ensure efficiency and organization.
 At the same time, research, facts, and observations should have flexibility to match different project needs and limitations.

 Great insight has clarity, meets the project need, and understands why the consumer would be driven to an intended outcome.
 We’re here to make connections, unlock opportunity, and promote action.
-In basic terms, strategy meets clarity and makes us all think, “Aha!”1 person recommended this
+In basic terms, strategy meets clarity and makes us all think, “Aha!”2 people recommend this